 Bedside commodes as raised toilet seats

-Bedside commodes usually have adjustable legs which offer a range of around 5 different seat heights in increments of one inch – the heights will be generally be between 17 – 22 1/2 inches from the floor.
-But their is one model which goes to a head spinning 28 inches from the floor – TFI Healthcare Extra Tall bedside commode
+Bedside commodes usually have adjustable legs which offer a range of around 5 different seat heights in increments of one inch – the heights will be generally be between 17 – 24 inches from the floor.

-My mom’s personal choice of raised toilet seat is the 3-in-1 bedside commode, and we have had one our bathroom now for almost 2 yrs.
+My mom’s personal choice of raised toilet seat is the 3-in-1 bedside commode, and we have had on our bathroom now for almost 2 yrs.

 I explained the different types of commodes which can be used over a toilet, but don’t forget to check that a commode has adjustable legs, and that the leg length offered is greater than the height of the rim of your toilet bowl, otherwise you won’t be able to position it over your toilet.